CIS565-Fall-2014/Project6-DeferredShader/README.md

 ![toon shading result](result/toon.jpg)

 #Bloom
-Because the bloom shading needs the alpha value to represent the place where we want to make it glow.
+Because the bloom shading needs the alpha value to mark the place where we want to make it glow.
 However, our model here lacks the alpha information.
 Therefore, I use the silhouettes which I created for toon shading to be my alpha value.
 The belowing image shows the silhouette which I used to glow my first diffuse_bling shading.
 What different between the white glow image and green glow image is that I used separable convolution to do the bloom for white glow one.
 ![bloom result with convolution](result/silhouette.jpg)